Search this site

 - 5.29.13 — Jess Jackson Sustainable Winery Building opens

 - 5.16.13 — Student Community Center earns LEED Platinum, UC Davis’ fifth

-All new buildings at UC Davis are required to meet standards equivalent to the U.S. Green Building Council's LEED Silver certification (Leadership in Energy and Environmental Design).
+All new buildings at UC Davis are required to meet standards equivalent to the U.S. Green Building Council's LEED® (Leadership in Energy and Environmental Design) Silver certification.
 Some campus buildings meet standards that are equivalent to LEED standards, but are neither registered nor certified.
-Other buildings have been registered and are either awaiting construction completion or awaiting third-party certification.
+Certified buildings have completed third-party certification.
+Registered buildings are either awaiting construction completion or awaiting third-party certification.